 Continue to cooperate in ongoing work for the approximation of Georgia’s legislation to the EU acquis and international standards listed in the relevant Annex to the Association Agreement such as the new Customs Code;

-Ensure implementation of the Strategic Framework for customs cooperation;
+Ensure implementation of the Strategic Framework for customs cooperation with follow up review and update as required;

-Approximate Georgia’s legislation on customs enforcement of IPR to EU acquis, as envisaged by the Association Agreement;
+Continue to support the capacity building for implementation of Georgia’s approximated legislation on customs enforcement of IPR to EU acquis, as envisaged by the Association Agreement;

 Inform regularly about the implementation of the Customs Code;

 Assist Georgia in its accession to the Convention on a Common Transit Procedure.

+Cooperation on measures related to Customs digitalization initiatives and platforms

+Mutual recognition of Authorised Economic Operator system as envisaged by the Association Agreement.

 Medium-term priorities